MikaelMayer/Editor/README.md

 * Any node with an `id` and a `save-properties` DOM attribute will have all the javascript properties, that are encoded in the value of `save-properties` separated with space, restored.
 * Any node with an `id` and a `save-ghost-attributes` DOM attribute will have all its attributes, whose name are encoded in the value of `save-ghost-attributes` separated with spaces, restored.
 Attributes in `save-ghost-attributes` are automatically considered as ghost attributes, so no `list-ghost-attributes` is necessary;
 * Any node with a `save-ghost` attribute set to `true`, that is a child of `head` or whose parent has an `id`, will be reinserted back as a child to the `head` or the parent, if it does not yet exists.
+* Any node with an `id` and a `save-ignored-attributes` DOM attribute will have all its attributes, whose name are encoded in the value of `save-ignored-attributes` separated with spaces, restored.
+Attributes in `save-ignored-attributes` are automatically considered as ignored attributes, so no `list-ignored-attributes` is necessary;

 #### Add/Customize edition capabilities on your webpage